-For those states that do not require certification for assessors, the hiring office usually requires the candidate to take basic appraisal courses, complete on-the-job training, and meet the work-hours requirements for appraisal licenses or certificates.
+For those states that do not require certification for assessors, individual companies often require the candidate to take basic appraisal courses, complete on-the-job training, and meet the work-hours requirements for appraisal licenses or certificates.
 Many assessors also have a state appraiser license or credential.

 Assessors tend to start working in an assessor's office that provides on-the-job training; smaller municipalities are often unable to provide this work experience.
-An alternate source of experience for aspiring assessors is through a revaluation firm.
+An alternate source of experience for aspiring assessors is working for a revaluation firm.

 Both appraisers and assessors must take continuing education courses to keep the license or certification.
 Exact requirements vary by state and certification.

 Analytical skills.
-Appraisers and assessors of real estate use many sources of data when valuing a property.
+Property appraisers and assessors use many sources of data when valuing a property.
 As a result, they must carefully research and analyze all factors before estimating a value and producing a final written report.